ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/getting-started.md

 ## Project Setup
 1. Within Unity open the project directory

-2. Once the project is imported, navigate to the _Project_ tab, then to _Assets->#DevSummit2022->Scenes->Level_DevSummit2022_ and select it (See Figure 1.)
+2. Once the project is imported, navigate to the _Project_ tab, then to _Assets->#DevSummit2022->Scenes->Level_DevSummit2022_ and select it (See Figure 3.)

 ![Project Scene Assets](project-assets.png "Figure 3.
 Project->Assets->#DevSummit2022->Scenes->Level_DevSummit2022")

 3. Double click the aforementioned scene to load it.

-5. Right click on _ML-Player_ and select _Align View to Selected_
+4. Right click on _ML-Player_ and select _Align View to Selected_

-6. The scene should now look like the one in Figure 2.
+5. The scene should now look like the one in Figure 4.

 ![Align View to ML-Player](ml-player-aligned-view.png "Figure 4.
 Align View to ML-Player")

-7. Check that the Package Manger is updated and everthing is correctly installed by navigating to _Window->Package Manager_.
-The screen that appears should look similar to Figure 3.
+6. Check that the Package Manager is updated and everything is correctly installed by navigating to _Window->Package Manager_.
+The screen that appears should look similar to Figure 5.

 ![Unity Package Manager](package-manager.png "Figure 5.
 Unity Package Manager")